 Employ Prime Factorization

 Prime factorization is a powerful tool for understanding the structure of a number and finding its factors.
-By breaking down a number into its prime factors, you can easily identify all possible combinations of factors.
-For instance, the prime factorization of 12 is 2² x 3.
+But by breaking down a number into its prime factors, you can easily identify all possible combinations of factors.
+Practically speaking, for instance, the prime factorization of 12 is 2² x 3.
 From this, we can deduce that the factors of 12 are 1, 2, 3, 4 (2²), 6 (2 x 3), and 12 (2² x 3).
 Prime factorization is particularly useful for finding the greatest common divisor (GCD) and the least common multiple (LCM) of two or more numbers.

 Practice Regularly